raju2525/BACKLOG-WALLAH-/README.md

 If you encounter any issues or have suggestions for improvements, please [contact me](rajubandam694@gmail.com).
 Your feedback is invaluable to us!

 ---
+## Libraries and Frameworks

+This project is built using the following libraries and frameworks:

+- [Kivy](https://kivy.org): An open-source Python framework for developing multitouch applications.
+- [KivyMD](https://github.com/kivymd/KivyMD): A Material Design framework for Kivy applications.
+- Other relevant libraries used in the project.